The Betrayal of Fay Stender

 “She was afraid of the authorities, and she was afraid of the people she helped,” said Marvin.

 Fay closed the Prison Law Project in 1973 and began taking up child-custody cases.
 She and Marvin headed for divorce, and she began an affair with a woman.
 The shuttering of the Law Project surprised California prison officials who had spent years facing off against her and her Project colleagues.
-“There is still a lot of bitterness toward them,” state Corrections Department spokesman Phil Guthrie told the San Francisco Examiner, “but it also must be said that in large part due to them the re-examination of inmates rights is really just beginning.”
+“There is still a lot of bitterness toward them,” state Corrections Department spokesman Phil Guthrie told the San Francisco Examiner at the time, “but it also must be said that in large part due to them the re-examination of inmates rights is really just beginning.”

 “I love you -- I’m dying,” Fay Stender said that May night in 1979 as she lay on the floor of her kitchen, looking up at her son.
 But she did not die.
 The attack left her paralyzed from the waist down, her hands and arms numb.
 It was the first bullet that did it, she was sure.
 “I felt the first one in the abdomen, then I felt a snap and I thought it was a spinal-cord thing,” she would recall in court testimony.